 Do I Have a Business Interruption Insurance Claim Due to Covid-19?

 As the COVID-19 global pandemic continues to disrupt life as we know it — continued business closures, shutdown orders and a growing number of Floridians out of work — many business owners and families are finding themselves navigating through unique challenges.
 Some businesses have been able to adapt their business models to continue to service their clients, while others have made the difficult decision to close their doors for the time being.
-And some business owners are counting on their insurance companies to come through during this disaster, as they have made the large investment of purchasing business interruption insurance — which is meant to protect against the loss of income due to a disaster such as the coronavirus.
+And some business owners are counting on their insurance companies to come through during this disaster, as they have made the large investment of purchasing business interruption insurance — which is meant to protect against the loss of income due to a disaster such as a coronavirus.
 However, insurance companies have been denying coverage to clients filing business interruption claims.
 LaBovick Law Group’s experienced attorneys can help!

 What is Business Interruption Insurance?

 First, let’s establish what business interruption insurance is and what it is supposed to cover.
-This coverage is added on to your policy to protect against the loss of income a business suffers after a disaster, such as a fire, hurricane or other natural disaster.
+This coverage is added to your policy to protect against the loss of income a business suffers after a disaster, such as a fire, hurricane, or another natural disaster.
 The income loss covered by business interruption insurance can be due to disaster-related closing of the business, or due to the rebuilding process after a disaster.
 Business interruption insurance can be purchased by all types of businesses, as it is designed to put a business back in the same financial position it would have been in if no loss had occurred.
 And unless specifically excluded, this coverage should include pandemics like COVID-19.

 This type of policy differs from property insurance in that a property insurance policy only covers the physical damage to the business, while the additional coverage of a business interruption policy covers the revenue you would have earned, based on your financial records, had the disaster not occurred..